-Enter ROBIN, with chorus of Bridesmaids.
+Enter ROBIN, with chorus of Bridesmaids from US corner 4.
+RM rushes to 8 as they enter.

-No.9. - ENTRANCE OF BRIDESMAIDS
+No.9. - ENTRANCE OF BRIDESMAIDS1

 I well his suit has sped, Oh, may they soon be wed!
 Oh, tell us, tell us pray, What doth the maiden say?
-In singing are we justified, In singing are we justified?
+(They address DD) In singing are we justified, In singing are we justified?